Language flags

 Now we have to add some configuration to _config.yml

-to make thing a little bit more flexible.
+to make things a little bit more flexible.

 languages: